Quansight/Quansight-website/apps/consulting/posts/panel-holoviews-learning-aid.md

 The app above could serve as the start of many, many apps, but how exactly do we update plots based on widgets instead of just some text?
 It's pretty simple, we just replace the Markdown pane with a HoloViews pane.
-The panel HoloViews pane is a wrapper around Holoviews plots.
+The Panel HoloViews pane is a wrapper around Holoviews plots.
 Other plotting libraries (matplotlib, plotly, etc.) are supported as well, but I'll be demonstrating with Holoviews plots.